ammarhakim/gkeyll1/docs/manual/index.rst

 Technical notes
 ---------------

-These technical notes give details, mainly mathematical, about algorithms and physical models implemented in Lucee.
+These technical notes give details about algorithms and physical models implemented in Lucee.
 Various parts of the code refer to these notes which should be considered as references for the implemented equations and schemes.

 .. toctree::
   :maxdepth: 2